sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Rejecting artifacts

-**Question:** I am currently using ica to correct for artifacts.
+I am currently using ica to correct for artifacts.
 In the past I've visually inspected each single-trial epoch seperately, indentified those trials with artifact activity, and then trained ICA on each trial seperately to identify and remove artifactual components.
 As,